Choral Programs

 Composer Residency - Chamber Choir

-The Green Lake Festival of Music is pleased to welcome Reena Esmail as its featured artist for the 2023 Composer Residency.
-Rehearsals of Esmail’s works by the Chamber Choir will begin the morning of Thursday, June 22, culminating in an afternoon performance on Sunday, June 25 at the First Congregational Church, 220 Ransom St., Ripon.
+The Green Lake Festival of Music is pleased to welcome Dale Trumbore as its featured artist for the 2024 Composer Residency.
+Rehearsals of Trumbore’s work by the Chamber Choir will begin the morning of Thursday, August 8, cluminating in an afternoon performance on Sunday, August 11.

 Green Lake Festival of Music’s

-GLFM is also pleased to partner with The Boys & Girls Club of the Tri-County Area to offer a four-day afternoon Chorus Camp for youth ages 10-15 in mid-June.
+GLFM is also pleased to partner with The Boys & Girls Club of the Tri-County Area to offer a four-day afternoon Chorus Camp for youth ages 10-15 in June.

-Chorus Camp is four afternoons of free musical learning and fun for youth ages 10-15 at the Rodman Center for the Arts at Ripon College, June 12-15.
-The Green Lake Festival of Music in partnership with The Boys & Girls Club of the Tri-County Area presents this opportunity for youngsters to explore the joys of singing, dancing, and games from different cultures, guided by director Magdalena Delgado and pianist Sarah Wheeler.
-Chorus Camp culminates in a free concert at Ripon College on Thursday, June 15.
-The deadline for registration is May 12.
+Chorus Camp is four afternoons of free musical learning and fun for youth ages 10-15 at the Rodman Center for the Arts at Ripon College, June 24-27.
+The Green Lake Festival of Music in partnership with The Boys & Girls Club of the Tri-County Area presents this opportunity for youngsters to explore the joys of singing, dancing, and games from different cultures, guided by director Magdalena Delgado of Uniting Voices Chicago.
+Chorus Camp culminates in a free concert at Ripon College on June 27.
 There is no charge to participate in this program.

 Choral Conducting Apprentice program